tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_bad_getting_started_tutorials.md

 ## Cause 3: There's no sample app to demonstrate how to call the API

-Another obstacle to getting started tutorials happens with native APIs, such as Java APIs, that require users to have a Java app already set up.
+Another obstacle to getting started tutorials occurs with native APIs, such as Java APIs, that require users to have an app already set up.
 If you don't have a sample app for the user, it will likely be difficult to show how to make a call to the API.
 Most native API documentation involves various classes and other app configuration across various files.
-In short, you need the context of an app to run the code.
+In short, you need the context of an app to run the code in the tutorial.

 But getting engineers to make a [sample app](docapis_sample_apps.html) available is a tall order with many risks involved.
-Even though most QA teams have [half-baked] sample apps to facilitate testing, product teams don't usually like to give external developers these sample apps for fear that they'll use them for real scenarios.
-The sample apps are usually so simple and primitive that they are in no way production scalable.
+Even though most QA teams have a simple sample app to facilitate testing, product teams don't usually like to give external developers these sample apps for fear that they'll use them for real scenarios.
+The sample apps are usually so primitive that they are in no way production scalable.

 {: .takeaway}
 In scenarios where you lack a sample app, you could still provide code snippets and instruct users to make the code configurations in their own apps.
 Assume that your target users will actually have apps and be familiar with the programming language; tell them to add a class and instantiate it with certain parameters in their app, etc. If you find that the instructions go beyond your audience's skill level, double down on those efforts to make a sample app available.
 (You can always add detailed notes to the sample app that state the app is not intended for production use and is a simplified form of an app to demonstrate API calls only.)